fbpx

 21. The Fairy rose

 The Fairy rose is a beautiful and hardy English shrub rose that produces an abundance of light pink double blooms with no fragrance.
 It has been around since the 1930s when it was introduced by J.A.
 Bentall and classified as Polyantha (Pol).
-This modern rose is perfect for any garden due to its excellent disease resistance and repeats blooming habit.
+This modern rose is popular due to its excellent disease resistance and repeat blooming habit.

 It grows in full sun or partial shade with rich green leaves, long stems, and clusters of flowers from spring through fall.
-The dark green foliage creates a striking contrast against the light pink petals making it eye-catching in any garden setting.
-Its hybrid tea form provides great structure to your flower beds while adding texture and color to your landscape design.
+The dark green foliage creates a striking contrast against the light pink petals making it eye-catching.

 Flower carpet rose